K means Clustering – Introduction

 We want to initialize each mean’s values in the range of the feature values of the items.
 For that, we need to find the min and max for each feature.
 We accomplish that with the following function:

-The variables minima, maxima are lists containing the min and max values of the items respectively.
+The variables minima, and maxima are lists containing the min and max values of the items respectively.
 We initialize each mean’s feature values randomly between the corresponding minimum and maximum in those above two lists:

 We will be using the euclidean distance as a metric of similarity for our data set (note: depending on your items, you can use another similarity metric).